Chocolate Chip Pecan Blondie Recipe

 This post may contain affiliate links.
 Read my full disclosure policy.

-Part cookie, part brownie — who doesn’t love blondies?
-The best part is that they’re ridiculously easy to make: they have less ingredients than cookies (plus you don’t have to roll the dough into balls) and they’re easier than brownies because there’s no chocolate to melt.
-This version made with chocolate chips and pecans is my all-time favorite.
+Part cookie, part brownie—who doesn’t love blondies?
+The best part is that they’re ridiculously easy to make.
+With fewer ingredients than chocolate chip cookies (and no need to roll dough into balls), they’re also simpler than my go-to brownie recipe since there’s no chocolate to melt.
+This version, packed with chocolate chips and pecans, is my all-time favorite.
+You’ll notice this blondie recipe doesn’t call for baking soda or baking powder—that’s intentional.
+Blondies are meant to be dense and fudgy bars, so they don’t rise much.

 Beat until well combined, about 2 minutes.